 The cliff drops nearly 100m below the lighthouse

-If you’re travelling to Byron Bay, Australia, definitely take a walk along the coast to the Cape Byron Lighthouse.
+If you’re travelling to Byron Bay, Australia, definitely take the time to do the Cape Byron Lighthouse Walk.
 It’s a great way to spend a morning or afternoon and experience the true beauty of the area.